coreyarch1234/clipboard-health/README.md

 ```

-Axios, Promise based HTTP client for the browser and node.js, was used to make the get request for the ratios.
+Axios, a promise based HTTP client for the browser and node.js, was used to make the get request for the ratios.
 This is done in the ```componentDidMount()``` function. ```drawRatioHist()``` is also called and is passed in the dictionary object of ratios and frequencies.

 This project uses a variety of different technologies really well to output a visualization for the patientNurseRatio data field.
-With more time, histograms could have easily been made for the salaries and experience of the nurses.
+With more time, histograms could have easily been made for the 'salary' and 'experience' fields.